FastLED/FastLED/README.md

 }
 ```

-## Getting Help
+## Help and Support

+If you need help with using the library, please consider visiting the Reddit community at https://reddit.com/r/FastLED.
+There are thousands of knowledgeable FastLED users in that group and a plethora of solutions in the post history.

+If you are looking for documentation on how something in the library works, please see the Doxygen documentation online at http://fastled.io/docs.

-If you need help with using the library, please consider going to the reddit community first, which is at http://fastled.io/r (or https://reddit.com/r/FastLED).
-There are thousands of great people in that group and many times you will get a quicker answer to your question there, as you will be likely to run into other people who have had the same issue.
-If you run into bugs with the library (compilation failures, the library doing the wrong thing), or if you'd like to request that we support a particular platform or LED chipset, then please open an issue at http://fastled.io/issues and we will try to figure out what is going wrong.
+If you run into bugs with the library, or if you'd like to request support for a particular platform or LED chipset, please submit an issue at http://fastled.io/issues.

 ## Supported LED Chipsets